Insurance company delivers software twice as fast after agile consulting

 case study results

 Over three months, team productivity and predictability improved dramatically.
-The core system update was completed on time and carryover (work carried from one sprint to another) dropped for all three teams.
-All teams became better at setting and delivering on stakeholder expectations, restoring trust and resulting in better collaboration between departments.
+The core system update was completed on time, and carryover (work carried from one sprint to another) dropped for all three teams.